 Kastorf Law is an Atlanta, Georgia and Washington, D.C. law firm that can assist clients on a wide array of environment & natural resources issues.
+Kastorf Law can provide the same range of regulatory compliance advice and counseling you expert from an environmental law practice, but does something more.
 Its founder, Kurt Kastorf, is not just an environmental lawyer, but an environmental litigator, who can take cases to trial both nationally and throughout Georgia.

 Why should you hire Kastorf Law for your environmental matter?

 Let’s cut to the chase.
 Before learning about Kastorf Law’s significant expertise on environmental and natural resources matters, you probably want to know if you’re even in the right place.
 You should call Kastorf Law if you are in one of the following situations:

 - Concerned about risk: Your business need advice on complying with environmental regulations or the risk of liability associated with a proposed project or transaction.

 - Threatened by regulation: An agency is proposing a regulation that will harm your company, and you need to know whether and how to oppose the rule, if you need to sue over its implementation, and how to protect yourself against an enforcement action.

 - Want an environmental litigator: You have an attorney who helps with your environmental compliance work, but you’re concerned that a particular issue will result in a lawsuit, and you need an environmental lawyer who is also a litigator and trial attorney.